rojoangel/extensibility-lab/README.md

 ### Consume Product Ratings

-Add the following field to the `ProductDetails` model in `scripts/initializers/pdp.js`:
+Add the following field to the `ProductDetails` model in `scripts/initializers/pdp.js` on line 58:

 ```js
 transformer: (data) => data,